jgallen23/boots/docs/boots.md

 # Boots

 Boots is a command line utility for Bootstrap.
-It lets you customize your builds without leaving the terminal.
+It will let you build a custom instance of boostrap without leaving your terminal.

 ##Installation

-	npm install -g boots
+	npm install boots

 ##Usage